What is Cervical Intraepithelial Neoplasia?

 The doctor will look through colored lenses to see if there are abnormal cells in the cervix or vaginal walls.

-A biopsy may be done to remove tissue samples for examination in a laboratory.
+A biopsy may remove tissue samples for examination in a laboratory.
 A DNA test can be ordered to see if there is a high-risk form of HPV.

-Treatment will depend on several factors, including the severity of the NIC, the age of the patient and their general medical condition, and the preference of the patient and their doctor.
+Treatment will depend on several factors, including the severity of the NIC, the age of the patient and their general medical condition, and the patient’s preference and doctor.

 Procedures to treat the cervix can affect the ability to have children, so women should discuss several options with their health care providers.